Citation, DOI, disclosures and article data

 At the time the article was last revised Ashesh Ishwarlal Ranchod had no financial relationships to ineligible companies to disclose.View Ashesh Ishwarlal Ranchod's current disclosures

-Multiple myeloma, also known as plasma cell myeloma, is a multifocal proliferation of plasma cells based in the bone marrow.
+Multiple myeloma (MM), also known as plasma cell myeloma, is a multifocal proliferation of plasma cells based in the bone marrow.
 It is the most common primary malignant bone neoplasm in adults.
 It arises from red marrow due to the monoclonal proliferation of plasma cells and manifests in a wide range of radiographic abnormalities.
 Multiple myeloma remains incurable.

 Four main patterns are recognized: